petershin/liferay-learn/docs/dxp/latest/en/users-and-permissions/accounts/account-management-widget.md

 {bdg-secondary}`Available 7.4+`

 The Account Management widget makes it easy to manage and access account information.
 Deploy the widget to any Page.
-This is a useful way to provide access for those without permission to view the Applications Menu.
+This is a useful way to provide access for those without permission to view the Control Panel.

 ## Adding the Account Management Widget to a Page